MohammedAl-Alimi/arc-jr-remote-control/README.md

 1. Ground Station Control (In Progress)
    - [x] Arduino code for receiving and transmitting commands
-   - [ ] Python interface for keyboard control
+   - [x] Python interface for keyboard control
+   - [x] Controller support with automatic fallback
    - [ ] Testing and debugging

 2. Rover Control